henryubuntu/Data-Science/README.md

 *All code organized.

-+ Please, can you be eerily patient?
++ Please, can you be eerily patient? -> ᵦₑ ᵣᵢ𝒸ₕ

 - Si vis fidelia, learn it, est is divitiae maxima, just remember and do, omnia in mensura et numero et pondere disposuisti.